UoA-eResearch/dashboard-graphql/README.md

 ```

 3. Obtain Temporary AWS credentials for UoA (**Note:** only valid for 1 hour):
 Running and testing locally will not succeed without AWS credentials.
-These can be accessed on the here: [Auckland Uni wiki](https://wiki.auckland.ac.nz/pages/viewpage.action?spaceKey=UC&title=AWS+Temporary+Credentials+for+CLI)
+Instructions for accessing the credentials are on the [Auckland Uni wiki](https://wiki.auckland.ac.nz/pages/viewpage.action?spaceKey=UC&title=AWS+Temporary+Credentials+for+CLI).

 * Make sure that the credentials are located in ~/.aws/credentials and take note of the profile for the credentials.
 Currently "saml" is the default profile at the time of writing this.
 * Passing in the aws credentials to the deploy and test commands can be done by adding arguments after a double dash to the run/test commands.
 This applies to any npm command.
 e.g.